-- 81% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 87% and the national average of 86%. - 72% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 82% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%)
+- 87% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 90% and the national average of 86%. - 78% of patients said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 86% and the national average of 82%. - 94% say the last nurse they saw or spoke to was good at explaining tests and treatments compared to the CCG average of 92% and the national average of 90%.